Jeff Sebo: Career

+Beginning in 2018, Sebo was the founding director of NYU's M.A. in animal studies.
+The program was later integrated into the Center for Environmental and Animal Protection (CEAP), founded in 2018 and directed by Dale Jamieson.

-Sebo was promoted to clinical associate professor in 2020.
-His first sole-authored book, Saving Animals, Saving Ourselves, was published by Oxford University Press in 2022.
-NYU launched its Mind, Ethics, and Policy Program (directed by Sebo) and its Wild Animal Welfare Program (co-directed by Sebo and Becca Franks) in the same year.
-The following year, he became an associate professor and the deputy director of the Centre for Environmental and Animal Protection.
-The Center for Mind, Ethics, and Policy, of which Sebo was the founding director, was launched in 2024, funded by endowments from The Navigation Fund and Macroscopic Ventures.
-Sebo became the director of the Center for Environmental and Animal Protection in 2024, Jamieson having retired from the NYU faculty in 2022, with Franks taking over as director of the animal studies MA programme.
+NYU launched its Mind, Ethics, and Policy Program in 2022, with Sebo as director.
+The university also launched its Wild Animal Welfare Program that year, co-directed by Sebo and Becca Franks.
+In 2023, Sebo became an associate professor and deputy director of CEAP.
+The Center for Mind, Ethics, and Policy (CMEP), of which Sebo was founding director, was launched in 2024 with endowments from The Navigation Fund and Macroscopic Ventures.
+Sebo became director of CEAP in 2024, after Jamieson had retired from the NYU faculty in 2022.
+Franks became director of the animal studies M.A. program.
+In 2025, Sebo became the principal investigator of NYU's Wildlife Inclusive Local Development Lab.

+As of 2025, Sebo is an associate professor of environmental studies and an affiliated professor of bioethics, medical ethics, philosophy, and law.
+He is director of CEAP and CMEP, and co-director of the Wild Animal Welfare Program.

-In 2024, Sebo, along with Jonathan Birch and Kristin Andrews, launched the New York Declaration on Animal Consciousness.
-In the same year, Sebo was included in Vox's "Future Perfect 50", a list of people working on solutions to present and future problems.
+In 2024, Sebo, Jonathan Birch, and Kristin Andrews launched the New York Declaration on Animal Consciousness.
+In the same year, Sebo was included in Voxs "Future Perfect 50", a list of people working on solutions to present and future problems.

-His second sole-authored book, The Moral Circle: Who Matters, What Matters, and Why, was published in 2025 by W. W. Norton.
-In the same year, Sebo became the principle investigator of NYU's new Wildlife Inclusive Local Development (WILD) Lab.
+Sebo's first sole-authored book, Saving Animals, Saving Ourselves, was published by Oxford University Press in 2022.
+His second, The Moral Circle: Who Matters, What Matters, and Why, was published in 2025 by W. W. Norton.
+It appeared on The New Yorkers year-end best books list.

-As of 2025, he is an associate professor of environmental studies and an affiliated professor of bioethics, medical ethics, philosophy, and law.
-He is the director of the university's Center for Environmental and Animal Protection, director of the university's Center for Mind, Ethics, and Policy, and co-director of the university's Wild Animal Welfare Program.

-NGO work
+Nonprofit and advisory work

-Sebo has been a board member of Minding Animals International since 2014, a mentor and contributing writer at Sentient Media from 2020 and a senior research affiliate at the Legal Priorities Project since 2021; he was an executive committee member of the Animals & Society Institute from 2012 to 2020, board member of Animal Charity Evaluators from 2015 to 2021 and an advisory member of the Sentience Institute from 2018 to 2020.
+Sebo has been a board member of Minding Animals International since 2014, a mentor and contributing writer at Sentient Media since 2020, and a senior research affiliate at the Legal Priorities Project since 2021.
+He was an executive committee member of the Animals & Society Institute from 2012 to 2020, a board member of Animal Charity Evaluators from 2015 to 2021, and an advisory member of the Sentience Institute from 2018 to 2020.

 Personal life

 In 2014, Sebo married Maryse Mitchell-Brody, a psychotherapist, in a ceremony officiated by a Universal Life minister.
-The couple lived together in Brooklyn, New York, with their dog Smoky until their separation and divorce in 2022.
+The couple lived in Brooklyn, New York, with their dog Smoky until their separation and divorce in 2022.